nxbyte/Verilog-Projects/Project 2 – Combinational Logic/dec_4_to_16/README.md

 ## Objective

-This 4-to-16 decoder takes one four bit input and outputs the sixteen bit representation of the input.
+This 4-to-16 decoder takes one 4-bit input and outputs a 16-bit representation of the input.
 This module uses the concept of one-hot decoding where each output would have one output that would correspond to the input.

-An application for this decoder would be to convert a four bit binary to its hexadecimal representation.
+An application for this decoder would be to convert a 4-bit binary value to its hexadecimal representation.

-To verify this module, the input’s binary bits were converted into their decimal representation and compared to the output’s decimal representation to see if they matched.
+To verify this module, the binary bits of the input is converted into their decimal representation and compared to the output’s decimal representation to see if they match.

 ## Waveforms